-Despite being governed by a different set of rules (ie, Legislative Decree No. 46/1997, implementing Directive 93/42/EEC, in addition to further regulations and guidelines), medical devices are regulated in a manner quite similar to drugs.
+Despite being governed by a different set of rules (ie, Legislative Decree No. 46/1997, implementing Directive 93/42/EEC, in addition to further regulations and guidelines set out by the Ministry of Health on 28 March 2013), medical devices are regulated in a manner quite similar to drugs.
 Nevertheless, it mostly depends on the specific area and on the category of medical device (eg, whether high risk or low risk) under consideration.